vertigis/meridian-design/docs/design-language.md

 ### Modal Dialogs

-Occasionally, there will be a need to display information, warn the user, or present controls in a manner that needs to utilize a more focused interface to the user.
-Modal dialogs provide a flexible layout strategy to allow the user to put content they want before the user and draws their focus to it, setting the rest of the app into a non-interactive state until it is dismissed.
-This allows important information to be displayed, and preserves the rest of the app.
+Occasionally, there will be a need to display information, warn the user, or present controls in a manner that needs to utilize a more focused interface.
+Modal dialogs provide a flexible layout strategy to allow the user to put any content they want before the user and draws their focus to it, setting the rest of the app into a non-interactive state until it is dismissed.
+This allows important information to be displayed, and preserves the background information.

 ### Examples